lit777/Longitudinal_Mediation/README.md

 ```
 Effect.R
 ```
 to summarize the posterior samples.
+The simulated_data folder only contains part of 400 datasets (due to size limitations).